gamerson/liferay-blade-cli/com.liferay.blade.upgrade.liferay70/src/com/liferay/blade/upgrade/liferay70/BREAKING_CHANGES.markdown

 ---------------------------------------

-### maven pom legacy plugins [](id=maven-pom-legacy-plugins)
+### liferay-maven-plugin has been replaced with new finer-grain maven plugins [](id=maven-pom-legacy-plugins)
 - **Date:** 2017-Jan-6
 - **JIRA Ticket:** no ticket number

 #### What changed? [](id=what-changed-106)

-the liferay-maven-plugin plugin in 6.2 maven project pom is not supported in 7.x.
+The liferay-maven-plugin plugin from 6.x has been replaced with new finer-grain plugins that support 7.x development.

 #### Who is affected? [](id=who-is-affected-106)

-all maven projects which apply liferay-maven-plugin.
+All projects that need to use portal tools that used to come from the liferay-maven-plugin.

 #### How should I update my code? [](id=how-should-i-update-my-code-106)

-remove liferay-maven-plugin configuration and add some service builder or css builder plugin if you need.
+Remove the liferay-maven-plugin configuration and add the cooresponding new Liferay plugin based on the usage your project needs, Service Builder, Css Builder, etc.

 You can use `Correct Automatically` to fix it.